 We do not have dairy cows in addition to our herd of dairy goats.
-We partner with California Polytechnic State University in San Luis Obispo, California, to get our supply of cows milk.
-Averaging around 800 gallons a week in pick-ups, we've been working with Cal Poly for a little over three years.
+We partner with Cal Poly Dairy which is part of California Polytechnic State University in San Luis Obispo, California, to get our supply of cows milk.
+Averaging around 800 gallons a week in pick-ups, we've been working with Cal Poly Dairy for a little over three years.

 Since we only milk the goats from spring to fall, we have about four months where we aren't getting fresh goats milk.
 During the months we are without fresh goats milk, we use the other tank for cows milk storage for making cheeses like Paso Vino, Moonstone, Ragged Point and Fromage Blanc (Fresh, Spicy, Everything Bagel and Marinated).

 This is typically when we use our stored goats milk for aged cheeses like Rocky Butte, Goat Cheddar, Cabrillo Reserve and others.
 It helps to make these hard cheeses during milking season so we can have them available while we can't make our fresh goat's milk cheeses.